 - 1. In the side menu under Administration, click System Settings. - 2.
 Click Security in the navigation toolbar. - 3.
-To configure FIPS compliance toggle the FIPS button to On. - 4.
-To configure your Haivision Gateway for use in a high-security environment, toggle the High Security (STIG) Environment button to On. - 5.
-To enable/disable SSL protocols use the SSL Protocol checkboxes. - 6.
+To configure your Haivision Gateway for use in a high-security environment, toggle the High Security (STIG) Environment button to On. - 4.
+To enable/disable SSL protocols use the SSL Protocol checkboxes. - 5.
 To add SSL ciphers, under SSL Ciphers click the icon and select the desired cipher.
 To remove a cipher click the icon for each added cipher.

-- 7. To enable HSTS, toggle the HTTP Strict Transport Security button to On. - 8.
-To configure a banner, toggle the Advisory Notice button to On, and enter the desired banner text in the Message textbox. - 9.
-Click the Save Settings button.

-10. Click the Reboot button to have your security configuration changes take effect.
+- 6. To enable HSTS, toggle the HTTP Strict Transport Security button to On. - 7.
+To configure a banner, toggle the Advisory Notice button to On, and enter the desired banner text in the Message textbox. - 8.
+Click the Save Settings button. - 9.
+Click the Reboot button to have your security configuration changes take effect.